graphprotocol/indexer/docs/errors.md

 - Indexer agent can connect and deploy to the graph/index node or nodes fine.
 - The indexer has sufficient ETH.
 - The indexer has sufficient free stake to create new allocations.
-If this is the case, reduce the allocation amount and/or parallel allocations on some of the deployments in the indexing rules and wait until some of the existing allocations have been closed and have released the allocated GRT again.
+If this is the case, reduce the allocation amount until some of the existing allocations have been closed and have released the allocated GRT again.
   In this case, the situation should resolve automatically.

 ## IE006